 Energy prices across Europe are reaching all-time highs as ongoing disruptions to pipeline flows and a scorching summer season continue to take their toll on gas supplies.
 In response to these developments, the European Union has been drafting intervention plans in its energy market in the short term, seeking to rein in soaring power costs and breaking the link between gas and electricity prices.
 One proposal included capping prices of natural gas used for power generation.

-Europe’s energy prices hit record highs as gas supplies tighten
+Europe’s energy prices rise, gas supplies tighten

 Year-ahead rates for German gas has steadily climbed above €1000/MWh ($1000/MWh) as uncertainty continues to mount over another maintenance closure of the Nord Stream 1 pipeline that is scheduled to last from August 31 until September 2.
 Gazprom has claimed that gas flows should return to 20% of pipeline capacity following the maintenance shutdown which is allegedly required for works on the pipeline’s compressor.
 This explanation has been rejected by European authorities as a pretext for Russia to increase pressure on the continent’s energy supplies and future deliveries via the pipeline continue to remain dependent on developments in EU-Russia relations